griverorz/griverorz.github.io/_pages/research.md

 #### _Work in progress_

-* Using Predictive Models as Explanations: An Application to Public Opinion Research.
+* Explainable Machine Learning for Public Opinion Research.

+* Ideological Shifts in a Stable Dictatorship: A Study of General Franco's Addresses Using Deep Learning. (with \'Alvaro La Parra-P\'erez)

 #### _Working papers_

 * Adaptive Designs in Context: Combining Geographical Information and Paradata